DGFusion: Depth-Guided Sensor Fusion for Robust Semantic Perception

-\PAR{Depth-guided fusion.} We use the depth features $\{d_l\}_{l=1}^4$ to guide sensor fusion in our main semantic branch.
-Our Depth-Guided Fusion module follows CAFuser in utilizing parallel multi-window cross-attention fusion~\cite{broedermann2023hrfuser} to fuse in parallel each secondary modality via cross-attention with the primary camera modality within $K_w\times K_w$ local windows.
-This fusion design is efficient and scales well with the number of input modalities.
-In each Depth-Guided Fusion module, the RGB features, the features from the relevant secondary modality and the depth features are split into local windows of size $K_w\times K_w$.
-The depth features from each local window are passed through a 2D convolution and a mean pooling to yield a \emph{local Depth Token (DT)}, which represents the local depth context per window.
-This local DT is concatenated with the corresponding RGB tokens and the \emph{global CT} to form the set of queries for the cross-attention operation with the secondary modality.
-After cross-attention, the DT and CT are removed to restore the original spatial dimensions of the RGB tokens.
-Finally, the fused features from all parallel Depth-Guided Fusion modules are summed with the residual features and passed to the segmentation head, which outputs the panoptic prediction.
 This design ensures that the predicted depth assists the multi-sensor semantic fusion while imposing minimal changes to the overall architecture.
 Crucially, the depth head is only active at training time, allowing the network to learn richer feature representations via multi-task supervision.
 At inference, we do not require the depth head, as the Depth-Guided Fusion module only needs the depth features that are computed from the sensor inputs.
 Each local-window cross-attentive fusion is \emph{jointly} guided both by the global condition context encoded in the CT and the localized depth cues encoded in the respective local DT, which together model well the local effect of the present condition on the reliability of each sensor and adapt fusion properly.